jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 Furthermore, it is RECOMMENDED to follow the guidance from [@!RFC7481, section 3] to secure the bulk data path segment for encryption, authentication, and authorization.

+# Operational Considerations

+It is NOT RECOMMENDED to make the RDAP bulk data available over FTP.
+Compared to HTTPS, FTP is considered more complex to operate, less secure, and less firewall-friendly.

 # IANA Considerations

 ## RDAP Extensions Registry {#rdap_extensions_registry}